observablehq/plot/README.md

 * Support interaction (selection) in all charts.
 * Provide an open, extensible foundation for visualization.

 Plot tries to be **concise and memorable** for common tasks.
 This makes Plot easier to learn, easier to remember, and faster for exploring data.
-For example, given a tabular dataset *AAPL* loaded from a CSV file with columns *Date* and *Close*, here’s a line chart of Apple’s stock price:
+For example, given a tabular dataset loaded from a CSV file with columns *Date* and *Close*, here’s a line chart of Apple’s stock price:

 <img src="./img/line-aapl-date-close.png" width="640" height="240" alt="A line chart of the daily closing price of Apple stock, 2013–2018">